wp-plugins/easy-heads-up-bar/readme.txt

 6. New features added to version 2 of the Easy Heads Up Bar

 == Changelog ==

+= 2.1.2 =

+* New Bar Display option that floats the bar over the content and fixes it while scrolling.
+* Added jQuery to ensure that the bar display well if there is the WordPress Admin Bar above it.

 = 2.1.1 =

 *Minor Changes*